Historical Review of the United Church of Christ of California 1866 – 2025

 1902 – On February 12, the church cemetery was consecrated.

-1913 – On June 8, the 50th anniversary of ordination of Rev. F.A.
+1913 – On June 8, the 50th anniversary of the ordination of Rev. F.A.
 Umbeck was celebrated.
 He had served the California congregation for 47 years.
 Rev. Umbeck died on September 4.

 1916 – The 50th anniversary of the church was celebrated.
 Gradual changes began allowing for some services in English.
 The 7:30 p.m. service of the celebration was in English.